mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I communicate primarily over email.

 My email style is what Cal Newport describes as ["process-centric."](https://www.calnewport.com/blog/2016/04/19/write-longer-emails/) In short, emails usually represent a task or a question, and we're aiming to resolve it with as few back-and-forths as possible.
-This requires us both to compose emails thoughtfully rather than firing off the quickest response to get the thread out of our inbox.
+This requires us both to compose emails thoughtfully rather than firing off the quickest response that clears the thread from our inbox.

 #### Bad Email Sequence